towersvault/shinpokered/ips_patches/Guide to New Player Functions.md

 This feature is more of a proof-of-concept and is still kinda rusty.
 Place the cursor over CANCEL in the options screen, and toggle the mode by pressing LEFT or RIGHT.

+**Zero-Delay Text**
+This feature reinstitutes a speed-running trick that makes text print with zero frame delay.
+Go to the options menu.
+With the cursor over FAST text speed, press LEFT to toggle this feature on and off.
+A "!" symbol appears next to FAST while this feature is active.
+Please note that other text speed selections do nothing while this feature is active.

 **Softlock Warp**
 This will instantly teleport back to your mom's house if you get stuck.
 It also sets your money to at least 1000 if you have less than that.